GetStream/javascript-beginner-guide/setup-guide.md

 [Adding Reactions in the Docs](https://getstream.io/chat/docs/node/send_reaction/?language=javascript)
 ## Threaded Messages

-A user may also add threaded responses to any with the message ID.
+A user may also add threaded responses to any message with the message ID.
 ```javascript
 channel.sendMessage({
     text: 'Hey, I am replying to a message!',